Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Vemik Given-Man was a *predator.* His every movement clearly justified the Hierarchy’s attempt to neutralize his people.
 So, Six had no objection in principle to neutralizing him specifically: anything that potentially drove a wedge between Humanity and the Ten’Gewek was beneficial to the general strategy.
 A strong alliance of deathworlders was the worst-case scenario according to *every* Igraen calculation.
 Breaking such an alliance up in its youth was mandatory if the Hegemony was to go into protective hibernation and wake in a liveable future.

-The problem was convincing the more gung-ho and unstable of the APA to stay on target and ignore this “opportunity.”
+The problem was convincing the more gung-ho and unstable of the APA to stay on target and ignore this "opportunity."
 Handler and the others, the leadership he’d schemed with by text for this past year, were dependable: the muscle were barely-directed and excited to lash out at a world they had, for their own individual reasons, all come to detest.

 Still.
 There was no real choice to be made between imprecise tools and no tools at all.

-Handler’s solution was best: he picked the four most eager and undisciplined men and tasked them with the “special mission” of eliminating the Ten’Gewek.
+Handler’s solution was best: he picked the four most eager and undisciplined men and tasked them with the "special mission" of eliminating the Ten’Gewek.
 To Six, it was quite obvious he was fully expecting them to be slaughtered, but believed they’d provide a distraction and thereby make the core mission that little bit easier.

 Six had no objections.
-So, he just sat back and watched as Handler briefed his “special team.”
+So, he just sat back and watched as Handler briefed his "special team."

-“Remember: do *not* engage the monkey-Tom at close range.
+"Remember: do *not* engage the monkey-Tom at close range.
 During our action in Canada, he broke two of our operatives in hardly a blink and broke them so badly, they’re both still severely disabled.
-He was just an *adolescent* at the time, too. *Now,* he’s apparently a Given-Man.”
+He was just an *adolescent* at the time, too. *Now,* he’s apparently a Given-Man."

-“He hit us like a literal ton of bricks,” one of the more reliable men who *wasn’t* going on the gorilla-hunt added.
-“Wouldn’t be surprised if he hits twice as hard, these days.
-He was downright *lanky* compared to what he is now.”
+"He hit us like a literal ton of bricks," one of the more reliable men who *wasn’t* going on the gorilla-hunt added.
+"Wouldn’t be surprised if he hits twice as hard, these days.
+He was downright *lanky* compared to what he is now."

 Handler nodded grimly.
-“Yeah.
+"Yeah.
 And don’t let his size fool you, he’s *quick* and none of that cartoonish muscle mass of his is merely for show.
 Ten’Gewek get around by flinging themselves from tree to tree, so he can apparently launch himself from a *dead standstill* further than an Olympic long-jumper could ever fly, or high enough to make a pole-vaulter cry.
-God only knows what he can do in *our* gravity, so *don’t group up.”*
+God only knows what he can do in *our* gravity, so *don’t group up."*

-“He can’t be *that* good,” one of the team objected.
-“You sure we aren’t just scaring ourselves?”
+"He can’t be *that* good," one of the team objected.
+"You sure we aren’t just scaring ourselves?"

-“Better to be wary than not,” Handler retorted.
-“But no. I do not exaggerate.
+"Better to be wary than not," Handler retorted.
+"But no. I do not exaggerate.
 I’ve seen what deathworlders can *really* do first-hand.
 You have no idea how dangerous we can be if we put our minds to it, and his people are arguably more deathworlder than any of us.
 That monkey, right there?
 He’s smarter than you, faster than you, stronger than you, *harder* than you, has probably far better senses, and has no compunctions *at all* about literally tearing you apart.
 If you’re all in one nice bunch, he’ll knock you down like bowling pins and pop you like zits.
 Spread out so he has to handle you one at a time, and the other three shoot the shit out of him while he’s busy.
 And *don’t* go light on the shooting.
-You empty your magazines into him, reload, then get him again in the brain to be certain.”
+You empty your magazines into him, reload, then get him again in the brain to be certain."

 The four men nodded seriously, and Six stopped paying attention to them again.
 He was busy working on *his* aspect of this whole plan.